zetavg/chromium-website/site/blink/spec-mentors/index.md

 a proposed mentor within 2 business days; we want to make sure your Intent to Prototype proceeds as quickly as possible.

-Once you're paired up, you should enter your mentor's email address into the appropriate field in the Chrome Platform Status tool.

 ##### What to expect

 Your mentor will be available for you to ask questions or ask for reviews